IAMFlow CIC

 Daniel Hennessey

-Daniel Hennessey is an acrobat, storyteller, juggler, and object manipulator with a BA (Hons.) in Theatre Practice and Circus Arts.
+Daniel Hennessey is an acrobat, storyteller, and object manipulator with a BA (Hons.) in Theatre Practice and Circus Arts.
 He runs his own company and has significant experience in circus and theatre, serving as a technical manager and puppeteer at Tim Davies Design.
+He is a qualified lifeguard and leader in open water paddlesports, passionate about running workshops to help people connect with natural blue spaces in a mindful way.
+In 2020, he founded the Waterway Pickers Staines, a community group dedicated to cleaning local waterways and promoting environmental awareness through various events.
 Additionally, he is a shiatsu massage therapist and reflexologist, leading workshops on massage and body awareness to enhance participants’ wellbeing.
-In 2020, he founded the Waterway Pickers Staines, a community group dedicated to cleaning local waterways and promoting environmental awareness through various events..
-Daniel’s diverse expertise enhances the arts, wellness, and environmental initiatives, demonstrating how these fields can intersect for positive change and a more sustainable world.

 Projects and commissions